 4. Quality of families.
 Students and families are vetted.
 There is a long application process and interviews before a student is accepted.
 This makes it easier to connect with other like-minded families who reinforce the same values at home that you do.

 5. Sports.
-In a small school, your child will get to play everything.
+In a small school, your child will get to play almost every sport.
 This can be a huge benefit if you know your child has the kind of athletic ability that may get overlooked in a big school.

-1. Cost of tuition.
+1. Financing a private school education.
 The cost of tuition is usually high.
 This makes it impossible for the majority of people to have access to a private school education unless scholarships are given.

 2. Lack of facilities.
 There are no public tax dollars going to a private school.
 This means everything has to be built with private funding.

 Many private schools have been around for a while, so they have had a chance to grow.
-Other private schools still struggle to keep up with the same kind of quality facilities as a public school.
+Other private schools still struggle to keep up with the same quality facilities as public schools.

 3. Class and sports variety.
-The number of classes or the variety of sports may not be as extensive as a public school.
+The number of classes offered or the variety of sports may not be as extensive as a public school.
 Small schools don’t always have the money to fund specialized teachers or multiple sports.

 This may not be the best school for your child if your student has a unique gift such as swimming, gymnastics, etc.

 4. Possible reform school.
 Many private schools are less picky about their enrollment because they need money.
-Students who have been kicked out of public school end up in private school.
+Students who have been kicked out of public school end up in private schools.

-It is a great opportunity for a second chance, but if the student does not take advantage of this gift, it can be a big problem.
+It is a great opportunity for a second chance, but it can be a big problem if the student does not take advantage of this gift.

-5. Spoiled children.
-Private school caters to a wealthier group of people.
-This means there are spoiled children who may act entitled.
+5. Entitled children.
+Private schools cater to a wealthier group of people.
+This means some spoiled children may act entitled.
 This problem is everywhere, but it is more pronounced in private schools.
-If you want to know how to find a good school, then think about this.
+If you want to know how to find a good school, then think about this issue.